Many components go into a cohesive bathroom design and function.

 If it’s options you want, then a tile bathroom vanity top is for you.

 Tile comes in thousands of interchangeable options.
-The material is available as ceramic tiles, glass tiles, porcelain tiles, and more (though ceramic is most popular).
+This can be available as ceramic tiles, glass tiles, porcelain tiles, and more (though ceramic is most popular).

 Each tile material is available in a nearly endless variety of shapes, sizes, and colors.
 Your vanity top can be further customized with individual patterns.